Lotfollahi-lab/nichecompass/docs/installation.md

 # Installation

-NicheCompass is available for Python 3.9. to Python 3.12.
-It does not support Apple silicon.
+NicheCompass is available for Python 3.9.
+It does yet not support Apple silicon.

 We do not recommend installation on your system Python.
 Please setup a virtual